 I combine qualitative social science methods (e.g., ethnography, interview, observation, diary studies) and arts-and-design inquiry methodologies (e.g., research through design, cultural probe, experience prototyping) to better understand nontraditional shareholders (e.g., plants, animals, disabled or marginalized individuals) and deliver applications to support unconventional use scenarios (e.g., technology in crafting and farming practices).
 My work promotes sustainability, inclusivity, diversity, creativity, and intimacy in, with, and through design.

-I hold a M.S. in Informatics from Indiana University and a M.Des./B.Des. in Product Design from National Taiwan University of Science and Technology.
-My previous industry research experiences include Microsoft Research and Asus Design Center.
+I hold a M.S. in Informatics from Indiana University and a M.Des./B.Des. in Product Design from Taiwan Tech.
+My previous industry research experiences include Snap Research, Microsoft Research and Asus Design Center.
 I have published my research in top HCI conferences such as CHI, CSCW, DIS, TEI, and LIMITS.
 My designs have received international design awards such as Good Design and iF Concept Award.
 As a seasoned design researcher and an award-winning product designer, I translate ambiguous research questions to actionable design strategies.